- Fear prevents people from being able to love and connect with themselves and others.

 Mary Cosimano: I agree with Anne- it’s always the time for love.
 There’s no question about that.
 But then we ask where are we now, and why are we talking about this now?
 I believe it is because the psychedelic renaissance is showing us a way to rediscover the love that has been lost.
 The message to me, as I know to all of us, from psychedelics is love - oneness.
 And I think we all agree that the pandemic made clear the importance of the oneness- the interconnectedness of us all.

-Katalin Kálmán: Spiritual teachers from Buddha to Jesus and Mohammed have been talking about love for millennia.
+Katalin Kálmán: Spiritual teachers from Buddha to Jesus (AS) and Prophet Mohammed (SAWS) have been talking about love for millennia.
 It’s nothing new.
 That said, I really think that we have to pause and have a look at the misuse and abuse of the term.

 In recent years, the word ‘love’ has almost become a cheap neon sign.
 We’ve largely forgotten its profound healing energy.
 But that doesn’t mean people don’t yearn for it deep inside.
 The problem comes when we don’t know what love really is.
 It gets easy to be distracted by things that may look like love on the outside and that may superficially ease our yearning for it - like an abusive relationship or an addiction.